Clean, Expressive Syntax

 interface Printable {

-fn to_string() -> String
+fn toString() -> String

 }Tova works without web blocks.
 Scripts, CLI tools, data pipelines, AI apps: